RackunSec/WAPT-Suite/User-Input/ssrf/README.md

 # SSRF Tools
 A collection of tools to work with SSRF vulnerabilities
-## SSRF-Lure
+## SSRF-Snare
-SSRF-Lure is a tool that expands upon the Python3 `http.server` method to handling incoming SSRF requests for review.
+SSRF-Snare is a tool that expands upon the Python3 `http.server` method to handling incoming SSRF requests for review.
 This tool has helped me upgrade blind SSRF to half-blind SSRF during engagements.
 ### Usage
 ```

- SSRF-Lure
+ SSRF-Snare
  2025 @RackunSec

  Usage: